CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 25. You cannot make it AOS/KOS to enter the lobby with a text screen or law.

 26. You may not materialize fences in a way that makes them one way.
-Solid material is fine.
+Material that blocks both parties and or impairs both parties is fine.

 27. Do not set up an unfair advantage in a firefight within your base
     Example: Where you can see and or shoot someone, but they cannot see or shoot back or any other unfair advantage.

-28. Any type of one-way is not allowed.
+28. One-ways of any type are not allowed.

 29. No invisible props, buttons or keypads.